 Q: You talk about marriage, coping with tragedy, love.
 How did you come up with these topics?

 A: I sat down and I said what are the big things in life?
 Not the little things, but the big things.
 I just took a legal pad and I started writing and I had a page full.
-I started to condense them down to a more manageable number for book that would be easy to read.
-I didn't want this to be something that would require weeks of reading.
+I started to condense them down to a more manageable number for a book that would be easy to read.
+I didn’t want this to be something that would require weeks of reading.

 Q: Was there a topic that you felt you must include in the book?